gibsramen/songbird_parameter_pipeline/README.md

 ### Point to data

-Use the included `setup` script to configure the pipeline for your own use.
+Use the included `config.py` script to configure the pipeline for your own use.
 Arguments are the feature table, and sample metadata.

 Example usage: